plone/training/docs/voltoaddons/03-block-view.md

 write and test, it separates business logic in reusable behaviors, etc.

 So, can we abstract the data grabbing logic?
-Let's write a simple Higher Order Component (HOC) that does the data grabbing:
+Let's write a simple Higher Order Component (HOC) that does the data grabbing.
+The simplest HOC wrapper looks like this:

 ```jsx
 const withFileData = (WrappedComponent) => {